flatironinstitute/ELF3/HCG/README.md

 Plots 8 sets of E-PCA data.
 Currently plots PC1 290K and PC2 290K for each system.
 All data files are avaiable in HCG_EPCA_data directory.

-## hcg_sasa.py
-Solvent accessible surface area for all polyQ lengths.
-4 row x 1 column, only 290K plotted because all temperatures are essentially identical.
-PolyQ region is shaded blue.

 ## rg_hcg.py
 Histogram of 7Q temperature-dependent radius of gyration.